 33. Director’s duties if complaint referred under s.
 32

-If the Director has referred a complaint under section 32, the Director must —
+If the Director has referred a complaint to a person or body under section 32, the Director must —

-(a) within 28 days notify the user and provider of the referral; and
+(a) within 28 days notify the user or the person who complained to the Director and the provider of the referral; and

-(b) give to the user and the provider a copy of each written communication that the Director gives to the person or body concerning the complaint, on the day on which that communication is given.
+(b) give to the user or the person who complained to the Director and the provider a copy of each written communication that the Director gives to the person or body concerning the complaint, on the day on which that communication is given.

 [Section 33 amended: No. 35 of 2010 s.
-82.]
+82; No. 35 of 2022 s.
+15.]

 34. Preliminary assessment by Director